koxudaxi/poetry-pycharm-plugin/README.md

 - update and lock with a popup

 ## TODO
-- publish this plugin on Jetbrains' plugin market
+- publish this plugin on JetBrains' plugin market
 - CI/CD
 - unittest
 - document